Irn-Bru: Production

-In May 2007, A.G Barr re-designed the Irn-Bru Can and Bottle Logos.

-In April 2016, A.G Barr released the redesigned Irn-Bru Can and Bottle Logos.

 Marketing

-Advertising campaigns

 Barr's actively promoted their Irn-Bru from the outset, with some of their earliest ads featuring world champion wrestlers and Highland Games athletes Donald Dinnie and Alex Munro who endorsed the drink by means of personal testimonials.
 In the 1930s, the firm began a long-running series of comic strip ads entitled "The Adventures of Ba-Bru" which ran in various local papers from April 1939 until October 1970.
 The last traces of this campaign, a large neon sign featuring Ba-Bru which stood in Union St above Glasgow Central railway station, was removed in 1983 and replaced with an illuminated display featuring the tagline "Your Other National Drink".

 Barr has a long-established gimmick associating Irn-Bru with Scottishness, stemming from the claim of its being Scotland's most popular soft drink.
 A tagline, "Made in Scotland from girders", was used for several years from the 1980s, usually featuring Irn-Bru drinkers becoming unusually strong, durable or magnetic.

 An advertising campaign launched in Spring 2000 aimed to "dramatise the extraordinary appeal of Irn-Bru in a likeably maverick style".
 David Amers, Planning Director, said: "Irn-Bru is the likeable maverick of the soft drinks market and these ads perfectly capture the brand's spirit."
 One involved a grandfather (played by actor Robert Wilson) who removed his false teeth to spoil his grandson's interest in his can of Irn-Bru.
-A further TV advertisement featured a senior citizen in a motorised wheelchair robbing a local shopping market of a supply of Irn-Bru.
+A further TV advertisement featured a senior citizen in a mobility scooter robbing a local shopping market of a supply of Irn-Bru.

 In 2004 the company created a new concept "Phenomenal".
 In 2006 the company launched its first Christmas adverts.
 This campaign consisted of a parody commercial of a popular Christmas Cartoon, The Snowman, and was effective in interesting American audiences in the Irn-Bru brand.
+A sequel to the commercial would later be released in December 2018.

 Further advertising campaigns for Irn-Bru appeared in conjunction with the release of Irn-Bru 32 in 2006.

 A 2009 advertisement for the product featured a group of high school pupils performing a musical number, with the refrain "It's fizzy, it's ginger, it's phenomenal!"
 It was a parody of High School Musical, and starred Jack Lowden.
 In 2012 the company changed its slogan to "gets you through", which see a number of people drinking Irn-Bru to get through tough situations.
 In response to the Coca-Cola 'Share a Coke' campaign, Barr decided to produce thousands of limited edition 750 ml bottles of Irn-Bru with the names 'Fanny', 'Senga', 'Rab' and 'Tam' on the label, mimicking that by Coca-Cola.
 The use of the name 'Fanny' ties in with one of Irn-Brus controversial marketing advertisements.